c-goes/podman-wsl/README.md

 # podman-wsl

-Automated install Podman on WSL
+Automated install Podman on WSL.
+This Playbook is an updated version of the steps decribed in [this blog article](https://www.redhat.com/sysadmin/podman-windows-wsl2).

 ## Supported Distros